Entanglement negativity, Holography and Black holes: Introduction

-Notice however that the entanglement entropy for a mixed state of a bipartite quantum system at a finite temperature receives contribution from both the classical ( thermal) and the quantum correlations.
-This makes it unsuitable as a valid measure for obtaining the distillable quantum entanglement for a bipartite quantum system in a mixed state at a finite temperature.
-The issue of the removal of the thermal correlations in a process termed as {\it purification} is a central issue in quantum information theory which leads to the distillable quantum entanglement for a mixed state at a finite temperature.
-In a classic work Vidal and Werner \cite {PhysRevA.65.032314} introduced a computable measure for such a mixed-state entanglement in bipartite quantum systems, termed as the {\it entanglement negativity}.
-This measure involves a partial transpose of the full density matrix over one of the subsystems in a bipartite quantum system.
-In order to define entanglement negativity it is required to consider an extended quantum system which is divided into two parts $A_1$ and $A_2$ \footnote{In principle the computation of entanglement negativity is extremely subtle involving a procedure referred to as purification in quantum information theory.
-This requires obtaining a mixed state by tracing out the degrees of freedom of a larger system in a pure state.
+Note that the entanglement entropy is essentially a measure for bipartite pure state entanglement.
+However, for mixed states it ceases to be a valid entanglement measure as it receives contributions from correlations irrelevant to the entanglement of the given bipartite configuration.
+In quantum information theory one refers to the process of {\it purification} involving a tripartition where the system being considered is embedded in a larger system in a pure state \footnote{ This procedure requires obtaining a mixed state by tracing out the degrees of freedom of a larger system in a pure state.
 For instance if the full system is divided in to three parts say $A_1,A_2$ and $B$ then the required density matrix $\rho_{A_1 \cup A_2}$ is obtained by tracing over the subsystem $B$.}.
-If $|q_i^1\big>$ and $|q_i^2\big>$ represent the bases of Hilbert space corresponding to the subsystems $A_1$ and $A_2$ respectively, then the partial transpose with respect to $A_2$ degrees of freedom is expressed as
+In a classic work Vidal and Werner \cite {PhysRevA.65.032314} introduced a computable measure termed as the {\it entanglement negativity} which characterizes the upper bound on the {\it distillable entanglement} for such a bipartite quantum system in a mixed state.
+This measure involves a {\it partial transpose} of the reduced density matrix over one of the subsystems in the given bipartite system.
+In order to define entanglement negativity it is required to consider an extended quantum system which is divided into two parts $A_1$ and $A_2$ .
+If $|q_i^1\big>$ and $|q_i^2\big>$ represent the bases of Hilbert space corresponding to the subsystems $A_1$ and $A_2$ respectively, then the partial transpose with respect to the degrees of freedom of the subsystem $A_2$ is expressed as

 where, $\rho_{A_1 \cup A_2}$ is the density matrix of the system $(A=A_1 \cup A_2)$.
 This leads to the definition of the entanglement negativity as

 Observe that from the above equation, the entanglement negativity may be expressed as the logarithm over the sum of the absolute eigenvalues of the density matrix $\rho_{A}^{T_{2}}$.
 This may be written as follows